openhab/openhab-addons/addons/binding/org.openhab.binding.mihome/README.md

         1. Select your Gateway in the MiHome app
         2. Go to the "..." menu on the top right corner and click "About"
         3. Tap the version number "Version : 2.XX" at the bottom of the screen repeatedly until you enable developer mode
-        4. You should now have 2 extra options listed: `local area network communication protocol` and `gateway information`
+        4. You should now have 1 extra option listed: `Wireless communication protocol`, or 2 extra options listed: `local area network communication protocol` and `gateway information`
-        5. Choose `local area network communication protocol`
+        5. Choose `local area network communication protocol` or `Wireless communication protocol` depending on your firmware
         6. Tap the toggle switch to enable LAN functions.
 Note down the developer key (something like: 91bg8zfkf9vd6uw7)
         7. Make sure you hit the OK button (to the right of the cancel button) to save your changes